RX Fire Regulation in Plumas County

 Fire Authorities

 California Department of Forestry and Fire Protection (CAL FIRE) at the unit level oversees at what point in the year burning in each county is “allowed” or “restricted.”
-Plumas County State Responsibility Area (SRA) lands are administered by the Lassen-Modoc-Plumas Unit (LMU).
-Check Current Burn Status here.
+Burning on private, state, and local government lands are regulated by CAL FIRE.

 If you live in a Local Responsibility Area (LRA) contact your Fire Protection District for burning information.
 Parts of the communities of Chester, Portola, Sierra Valley, and Quincy fall within LRA.
 Find your FPD boundaries here.
 List of local fire authority contacts here.

-In Plumas County, during the “allowed” burn season, no CAL FIRE permits are needed for burning.
+CAL FIRE issues Burn Permits.
+In Plumas County, during the “allowed” burn season, no Burn Permits are needed for burning.

 When burning becomes “restricted” you need permits for burning activities: